joao-martins-borges/beyond-quake/README.md

 ![Beyond Quake](beyond_quake.png)

-A real-time monitoring system for global natural disasters that ingests earthquake data from USGS, stores it efficiently in PostgreSQL, and exposes it via a RESTful API.
+A real-time monitoring system for global natural disasters that ingests earthquake data from USGS, stores it in PostgreSQL, and exposes it via a RESTful API.

 ## Setup

 ### Prerequisites
-- Docker and Docker Compose
+- Docker
 - Git

 ### Quick Start